 The biggest coffee producing regions in the north are Al Mahweet, Sanaa, Hajjah, Sa’dah, Sanaa, Hajjah and Sa’dah.
 Just as important for coffee cultivation are the west regions of Yamah and Al Hodaldah, and if you do love to compare it pays to pay attention to the variability that’s available in altitudes.

-How Coffee Became A Beverage
+How Coffee in Yemen Became A Beverage

 Most experts agree that coffee began in western Ethiopia.
 Here, nomadic tribes are thought to have been the first to discover its unique stimulating effects.
 Eventually, the Ottoman Empire turned it into a beverage of sorts in the 6th century leaving the first archeological evidence of coffee beverage consumption in the Yemeni city of Zabid.